-Washington lawmakers close to deal changing police deadly force laws
+Washington lawmakers near deal to change police deadly-force laws

 - Judge rules Seattle homeless man’s truck is a home

-- Shaquem Griffin, twin brother of Seahawks' Shaquill, becoming the breakout star of the NFL Combine

-Now, community advocates and several law enforcement groups are close to a compromise on the initiative, Rep. Roger Goodman, D-Kirkland, said Monday afternoon.
+Now, community advocates and several law-enforcement groups are close to a compromise that would keep the issue off the ballot, Rep. Roger Goodman, D-Kirkland, said Monday afternoon.

-As part of the proposed deal, lawmakers would approve I-940 along with a separate bill that amends some of the initiative’s language, said Goodman, who chairs the House Public Safety Committee.
+As part of the proposed deal, lawmakers would approve I-940 along with a separate bill that amends some of the initiative’s language, said Goodman, chairman of the House Public Safety Committee.

 That proposal, House Bill 3003, was introduced last week.
-Lawmakers are set to give it a public committee hearings Tuesday in the House and Wednesday in the Senate.
+Lawmakers are set to hold public committee hearings Tuesday in the House and Wednesday in the Senate.

 Because the bill would change an initiative, passage would require a two-thirds vote in the House and Senate.

-Pedersen, chair of the Senate Law and Justice Committee, said De-Escalate WA, which pushed for I-940, and law enforcement groups had made him aware of a possible agreement.

-Steve Strachan, executive director of Washington Association of Police Chiefs and Sheriffs, one of the law enforcement groups involved in the effort, also declined to comment.

-Currently, a law enforcement officer can’t be convicted of a crime for using deadly force if she or he acted in good faith and without malice, or what the law describes as “evil intent.”
+Currently, a law-enforcement officer can’t be convicted of a crime for using deadly force if she or he acted in “good faith” and “without malice,” or what the law describes as “evil intent.”

-In that case, an Everett police officer was acquitted by a jury.
-The officer had been charged with second-degree murder and manslaughter after fatally shooting a drunken man in 2009 through the rear window of the man’s car.

-High-profile shootings by white officers of African Americans and other minorities — including the deaths in Seattle of Che Taylor and Charleena Lyles — have kept the issue in the forefront.

 I-940 would change the law to a more detailed, multipart threshold of “good faith” that takes into account what a “reasonable officer” might have done under the circumstances.